PKBeam/AMWin-RP/.github/ISSUE_TEMPLATE/bug_report.md

 Have the symptoms of this bug already been reported in another issue?

 **Log Files**
 Attach application log files here.
+If there are no log files, open Event Viewer and look for any relevant errors under Windows Logs > Application.